The Best Performing Dividend ETFs & How to Find Them

 Generate Custom Dividend ETF Comparison Reports

-FINRA-reviewed Comparison PDF Reports analyze and compare portfolios, mutual funds, and other securities using clean and client-friendly visuals in a PDF format, and are customizable with your firm’s logo, colors, and disclosures.
+FINRA-reviewed Comparison PDF Reports analyze and compare portfolios, mutual funds, and other securities using clean and client-friendly visuals in a PDF format.
+PDF reports are customizable with your firm’s logo, colors, and disclosures.

 Use Side-by-Side Comparison Reports to examine the performance, key metrics, and holdings of two dividend ETFs, like the Vanguard High Dividend Yield ETF (VYM) and BlackRock iShares Select Dividend ETF (DVY).
-VYM has outperformed during the last four years, but DVY currently carries a higher dividend yield and better performance year-to-date.
+In the following example, VYM has outperformed DVY over the last 15 years, but DVY currently carries a higher dividend yield and better performance year-to-date.
 This ETF Comparison report is generated within seconds, saving you time and energy to focus your attention on other tasks.

 With YCharts Comp Tables, you can define the specific financial metrics for a set of dividend ETFs and how they stack up against one another.
 Comp Tables make it easy for you to identify each ETF’s strengths and weaknesses.
 Use custom Scoring Models to establish an objective ranking based on the financial metrics you value most to ensure you find the best performing dividend ETFs.

-Using the dividend ETFs identified from the Fund Screener’s Top Performing Dividend ETFs template, you can quickly input tickers into Comp Tables and add any financial metrics of interest.
-As seen below, Invesco Dow Jones Industrial Average Dividend ETF (DJD), Vanguard S&P Mid-Cap 400 Value ETF (IVOV), and Schwab US Large-Cap Value ETF (SCHV) are the top three securities when ranked evenly across Dividend Yield, Dividend, Expense Ratio, and Forecasted Dividend Yield.
-Not an obvious result, given that only DJD ranked in the top three for dividend yield.
-Performing a comparison using Comp Tables and Scoring Models helps you look beyond the obvious and identify the best performing dividend ETFs.
+It’s easy to input tickers, import results from a watchlist or screen, or do both.
+Using the 40 dividend ETFs identified from the Fund Screener’s Top Performing Dividend ETFs template, the SPDR Portfolio S&P 500 High Dividend ETF (SPYD), Schwab US Dividend Equity ETF (SCHD), and Vanguard S&P Mid-Cap 400 Value ETF (IVOV) are the top three securities when ranked evenly across Dividend Yield, Dividend, Expense Ratio, and Forecasted Dividend Yield.
+Performing a comparison using Comp Tables and Scoring Models helps you drill down on the best performing dividend ETFs through different lenses.